 When Korngold won the Oscar in 1936 for ANTHONY ADVERSE, the award went to Leo Forbstein, the head of the Warner Bros. music department.
 Thankfully because of the rule changes in 1938, when Korngold won again for ROBIN HOOD, he was finally able to receive a richly deserved Oscar.

-Thankfully, when the film was released on a 2-DVD special edition in 2003, Warner Bros. generously included an isolated score track.
+Thankfully, when the film was released on a 2-DVD special edition in 2003 (and with the later Blu-ray and digital editions), Warner Bros. generously included an isolated score track.
 Not only can we hear how crucial the music was to the pacing of the film, but nothing beats Korngold’s vibrant conducting of his own music.

 Korngold’s music for THE ADVENTURES OF ROBIN HOOD displays the best of Golden Age film music in all its Technicolor glory.
 One of the all-time greats!